 With an increased emphasis on independence in the upper grades, students assume more responsibility for their own learning and for the organization of time and materials.
-Program highlights at this developmental level include a formal athletics program, a signature focus on leadership skills, and the introduction of an overnight Spanish culture immersion trip to Thompson Island in Grade 5 and a three-day curriculum-themed Farm School trip in Grade 6.
+Program highlights at this developmental level include a formal athletics program, a signature focus on leadership skills, an overnight trip to the AMC Highland Center focusing on “going green” in Grade 5, and a three-day curriculum-themed Farm School trip in Grade 6.

 All Upper School students participate in an interscholastic athletics program designed to foster teamwork, build school spirit, enhance sport-specific skills, and expose students to competition with other nearby independent schools.
 Games are scheduled respectively both for boys and for girls on a seasonal basis: soccer in the fall, basketball in the winter, and softball/baseball in the spring.
 The program is introduced in Grade 4, when students begin to have practice time added to their weekly schedule in order to prepare for a limited number of games each season.
 In Grades 5 and 6, an extended school day (3:45 pm Monday-Thursday) incorporates increased time for athletic practice and a full schedule of games.
 Team travel exposes young athletes to conditions both home and away and builds powerful esprit-de-corps among the children and their coaches.